sebastiancesar/caripela/README.md

 ![backend](./backend.png)

-The backend is in a separte repo.
-Coming soon!
+The backend is in a separte repo (coming soon!)

 ### Client